How to Sing Better

-It’s actually pretty basic and we’ve already covered everything you need to do to get more power out of your singing voice.
+It’s actually pretty basic and we’ve already covered everything you need to do to get more power.

-If you do all these things, over time you’ll notice it’s easier for you to sing powerfully and project your voice more.
+If you do all these things, over time you’ll notice it’s easier for you to sing powerfully and project more.

 If you don’t have access to a piano, just use a piano app on phone/computer or a tone/pitch generator app.

 This is something you want to do daily across your entire vocal range.

-Once you’ve practiced matching your voice to the piano, try using a guitar tuner app (or a real guitar tuner if you have one) to see how well you’re doing.
+Once you’ve practiced matching your voice to the piano, try using a vocal pitch app to see how well you’re doing.
 Here’s the one I use on Android.

 Basically, you want to:

-The tuner should show you if you’re a little bit flat or a little bit sharp.
+The tuner will show you if you’re a little bit flat or a little bit sharp.
 It’ll also show you how steady you can keep the pitch.